hugb-oldies/TicTacToldies/DevManual.md

    _which java_

-   ff nothing is returned, you´ll need to install it:
+    if nothing is returned, you´ll need to install it:

     _sudo apt-get update_

     _sudo apt-get install openjdk-7-jdk_

 URL to repo is https://github.com/hugb-oldies/TicTacToldies.git